bbibbubbang/rpg/README.md

 ```

 The game will try to use Python's built-in `curses` module for an arrow-key interface.
 If the terminal doesn't support curses (for example, when running in certain IDEs or non-interactive environments), the script automatically falls back to a simple text mode using the `WASD` controls.

+## Playing in the Browser

+Open `index.html` in a modern web browser to play a JavaScript version of the same grid movement game without needing Python.